zbm-dev/zfsbootmenu/releng/docker/README.md

 Specifically, if the volume is not empty, it must contain the following components of the ZFSBootMenu repository:

-- `90zfsbootmenu`, the Dracut module encapsulating ZFSBootMenu functionality;
+- `dracut`, the Dracut module that populates an image with ZFSBootMenu;

+- `zfsbootmenu`, the core ZFSBootMenu components;

 - `bin/generate-zbm`, the executable script that creates ZFSBootMenu images;

 If the build script finds the volume mounted at `/zbm` empty, it will fetch an